-Talks to sell the Weinstein Co. are back on
+Weinstein Co. strikes $500M deal to sell off assets

 The Weinstein Company's bankruptcy talk has been replaced by deal talk.

 With some help from New York A.G.
-Eric Schneiderman's office, the beleaguered Weinstein Co. board and a group of investors have reached a tentative agreement, the investors said Thursday night.
+Eric Schneiderman's office, the beleaguered Weinstein Co. board and a group of investors have struck a $500 million deal to sell most of the studio's assets to an investor group led by Maria Contreras-Sweet.

+Both sides still have work to do.
+But the deal could take effect in the coming weeks.

+Contreras-Sweet, the former head of the U.S. Small Business Administration, has been working with Ron Burkle and other investors on the bid.

-"We have taken an important step and have reached an agreement to purchase assets from The Weinstein Company in order to launch a new company, with a new board and a new vision that embodies the principles that we have stood by since we began this process last fall," said Maria Contreras-Sweet, who has been leading the bid to buy the assets.
+"We have taken an important step and have reached an agreement to purchase assets from The Weinstein Company in order to launch a new company, with a new board and a new vision that embodies the principles that we have stood by since we began this process last fall," Contreras-Sweet said Thursday night.

-Contreras-Sweet's Thursday night statement came just four days after the would-be sellers, the Weinstein Co. board, said that the deal had fallen apart.
+Her Thursday night statement came just four days after the would-be sellers, the Weinstein Co. board, said that the deal had fallen apart.

+They warned that a bankruptcy filing was imminent.
+But talks continued behind the scenes.

-The two sides have clearly made some serious progress.
-But the deal is not yet official.
-According to a source familiar with the situation, lawyers for both sides were still hunkered in a conference room at Schneiderman's office after the statement came out.
-The lawyers are "trying to hash out the details," the source said.
+According to a source familiar with the situation, lawyers for both sides were hunkered in a conference room at Schneiderman's office on Thursday, trying to "hash out the details" of the deal.

-Assuming they succeed in doing so, the closing process will take 40 days.

-A Weinstein Co. spokeswoman had no immediate comment on the new developments on Thursday.
-Schneiderman's spokeswoman also declined to comment.

-The current plan calls for Contreras-Sweet's investor group to acquire 90 to 95% of the studio's assets, including shows like "Project Runway" and a slate of movies.
+As it stands now, the plan calls for Contreras-Sweet's investor group to acquire 90 to 95% of the studio's assets, including shows like "Project Runway" and a slate of movies.

 With those assets, the investors will form a new company, essentially wiping away the stain from the Harvey Weinstein abuse scandal that shook Hollywood last fall.